 Learn how to seal Colorado criminal records.

 The Second Amendment’s protection of the right to bear arms has been extended to include modern weapons like stun guns.
 In 2016, the U.S. Supreme Court struck down a Massachusetts ban on stun guns in Caetano v.
-Massachusetts, where the Court clarified that the Second Amendment applies:
+Massachusetts, where the Court clarified that the Second Amendment applies not only to firearms available during the 18th century but also to contemporary weapons.10

 Massachusetts argued that stun guns were not protected under the Second Amendment because they were considered “unusual,” not in “common use” at the time the Amendment was adopted, and inherently dangerous.
 The state also claimed these weapons were not suitable for military use.

 However, the Supreme Court cited District of Columbia v.
-Heller, where the Court held that the Second Amendment protects the right to possess and carry weapons that were not around when the Constitution was written.10
+Heller, where the Court held that the Second Amendment protects the right to possess and carry weapons that were not around when the Constitution was written.11

 Although the Caetano ruling did not explicitly state that stun guns are covered under the Second Amendment, it concluded that a blanket ban was unconstitutional.
-Then in 2019, the Illinois Supreme Court held that a complete ban on stun guns and tasers violated the Second Amendment because constitutional protections extend to weapons that were not invented at the time of the founding.
+Then in 2019, the Illinois Supreme Court held that a complete ban on stun guns and tasers violated the Second Amendment because constitutional protections extend to weapons that were not invented at the time of the founding.12

 Additional Reading